 - Onboarding process – I recently switched to Clickup (after avoiding it for years and I adore it now)

 - Offboarding process – This is Clickup for me too now

-- Invoicing and billing – I use Xero (of course) and GoCardless (for minimal transaction fees)
+- Invoicing and billing – I use Honeybook for this

 What you should have now to do as manual tasks should be even less than what you had after you did when you started this process.
 You should now have reduced your grand total of all tasks from the very beginning step by around 25-30% (at least, if you are a rock star shoot for 40%).
 Now we are finally getting down to what you should outsource first, let’s get to this last prep step.